ymz-ncnk/musgo/README.md

 package foo

 type Foo struct {
-  num int `mus:"validators.Positive"` // private fields are supported
+  num int `mus:"validators.Positive"` // Private fields are supported
-  // too, will be checked with Positive validator while unmarshalling arr []int `mus:",,validators.Positive"` // every element will be checked
+  // too.
+It will be checked with Positive validator while unmarshalling. arr []int `mus:",,validators.Positive"` // Every slice element will be checked
-  // with Positive validator
+  // with Positive validator.
-  Alias StringAlias // alias types are supported too Bool bool     `mus:"-"` // this field will be skiped }
+  Alias StringAlias // Alias types are supported too.
+  Bool bool     `mus:"-"` // This field will be skiped.
+}

 type StringAlias string